NIMHD Minority Health and Health Disparities Research Training (MHRT) Program (T37)

 - Post experience opportunities for facilitation of research presentations and manuscripts.

-Michigan MHRT has project sites in Chile, Dearborn (Michigan), India, Kenya, Nicaragua and Uganda.
-Project sites may vary each year.
+Michigan MHRT has project sites in Chile, Dearborn (Michigan), India, Kenya, Nicaragua, Indonesia, Thailand, Fiji and Nepal.
+Project sites and placement focus may vary each year.

 Office of Global Public Health